titokip/gomoku-battle/README.md

 https://gomokugame.blogspot.com

-Please note that while the blogspot link serves as a functional demo showcase, the <strong>underlying game architecture is built on highly clean, modular, and optimized code</strong>.
-The final production build features an elevated visual aesthetic, smoother animations, and a much sharper UI/UX design than what is seen in this basic preview.
+Please note that while this blogspot link serves as a functional demo showcase, the <strong>underlying game architecture is built on highly clean and optimized code</strong>.
+The final production build features an elevated visual aesthetic, smoother animations and a much sharper UI/UX design than what is seen in this basic preview.
+The game is optimized for both mobile and desktop.

 ---